aosabook/500lines/image-filters/image-filters.markdown

 Firstly we will round the decimals that come back to whole numbers, as this makes it simple to determine which "bucket" we put each pixel in.
 Secondly we can change the range of the hues.
-If we think back up to the diagram above, we might think of hues as having 360 degrees (like a circle).
+If we think back to the cone representation above, we might think of hues as having 360 degrees (like a circle).
 Processing uses 255 by default, which is the same as is typical for RGB (255 is FF in hexadecimal).
 The higher the range we use, the more distinct the hues in the picture will be.